x8lh/log4j/README.md

  - Run:
      Execute log4jscanLite.ps1
-     Wait for results on console or read results on output file jars.txt If there are some jar/war/ear file vulnerable, you will gate a log like:
+     Wait for results on console or read results on output file jars.txt.\n If there are some jar/war/ear file vulnerable, you will gate a log like:
         [Vulnerable] somepath\somefile.jar